 Parson upon Dorothy ~ Sharp or The Shepherd's Daughter is an English Country Dance.
-It was published by John Playford in 1652 in The Dancing Master, 2nd ed..
-It was interpreted by Cecil Sharp in 1922.
+It was published by John Playford (website) in 1652 in The Dancing Master, 2nd ed..
+It was interpreted by Cecil Sharp (website) in 1922 and published in The Country Dance Book (Part 6).
 It is a proper 4 Couple Longways dance.
 There is no progression in this dance.
 It is a USA dance.
 The dance lasts 72 bars.

 There are three different dances in Playford's various editions named Parson upon Dorothy, and this particular dance was also called The Shepherd's Daughter.